ENSpunks/Causal-Relativity-Public-/README.md

 ### **Abstract**

 The **Theory of Causal Relativity** introduces a new **Causal Geometry** that interprets physical phenomena in a purely spatial context, eliminating the need for a time dimension.
-This approach unifies concepts from Special and General Relativity into a three-dimensional framework.
+This approach unifies concepts from Special and General Relativity into a three-dimensional mathematical framework.

 ---